 This type of walkie-talkie is big and bulky, but they’re durable.
 Unfortunately, they also use frequencies from 150 MHz to 440 MHz, far exceeding VHF and UHF range capabilities.

-Ham radios typically offer better reception than standard FM radios and superior audio quality because they come with speakers rather than earbuds.
+Ham radios typically offer better reception than standard FM radios and superior audio quality because they come with antennas and speakers rather than earbuds.
 As a result, you can easily hear your conversation partner loud and clear, even in noisy environments such as on construction sites.
+There are many different ham radio antenna types out there and choosing the right one for your radio can make a big difference in how it performs.

 - FRS and GMRS